Know how much holiday to give your staff

 The majority of your workers are legally entitled to paid holidays.
 The following top tips will help you to successfully manage each worker's holiday entitlement.

-1) Calculate holiday entitlement: A worker's statutory paid holiday entitlement starts on the first day of employment and is 5.6 weeks (28 days for a worker working a five or six-day week) - see statutory paid holiday entitlement.
+A worker's statutory paid holiday entitlement starts on the first day of employment and is 5.6 weeks per year (28 days for a worker working a five or six-day week) - see holiday entitlement and statutory holiday pay.

-2) Consider irregular hours: Ensure that you work out holiday entitlement for any staff who don't have regular working arrangements.
-These can include part-time workers, shift workers and casual workers - see calculating holiday entitlement for atypical workers.
+Ensure that you work out holiday entitlement for any staff who don't have regular working arrangements.
+These can include part-time workers, shift workers, and casual workers - see calculating holiday entitlement for atypical workers.

-5) Agree notice periods: Workers must give you notice if they wish to take leave.
-You can agree the notice period with them and you should set this out clearly in writing - see taking holiday - notice periods, restrictions and sickness.
+Workers must give you notice if they wish to take leave.
+You can agree the notice period with them and you should set this out clearly in writing - see taking holiday - notice periods, restrictions, and sickness.